guigarage/guigarage.github.io/_posts/2020-02-21-adopt-tests.md

 * a common way to easily add, edit, group, include, exclude and execute tests on AdoptOpenJDK builds
 * the latitude to use a variety of tests that use many different test frameworks
 * test results to have a common look & feel for easier viewing and comparison
-* easily run all types of tests via make targets and as stages in our Jenkins CI pipeline builds
+* easily run all types of tests via via make targets in various CI environments

 ## Guide to running the tests yourself